Sugary drink tax: United Kingdom

 In the 2016 United Kingdom budget, the UK Government announced the introduction of a sugar tax, officially named the "Soft Drinks Industry Levy".
 The tax came into effect on 6 April 2018.
 Beverage manufacturers are taxed according to the volume of sugar-sweetened beverages they produce or import.
 The tax is imposed at the point of production or importation, in two bands.
 Drinks with total sugar content above 5g per 100 millilitres are taxed at 18p per litre and drinks above 8g per 100 millilitres at 24p per litre.
 The measure was estimated to generate an additional £1 billion a year in tax revenue which would be spent on funding for sport in UK schools.
+The tax raised £336m in 2019-2020.
 Despite not being part of the United Kingdom the British Soft Drinks Industry Levy came into force on the Isle of Man on 1 April 2019 because of the Common Purse Agreement.
 It was proposed that pure fruit juices, milk-based drinks and the smallest producers would not be taxed.
-For other beverages there was an expectation that some manufacturers would reduce sugar content in order to avoid the taxation.
-Indeed, manufacturer A.G.
-Barr significantly cut sugar content in their primary product Irn-Bru in advance of the tax.
+For other beverages there was an expectation that some manufacturers would voluntarily reduce the sugar content in order to avoid the taxation.

-Notable research on effect of excess sugar in modern diets in the United Kingdom includes the work of Professor John Yudkin with his book called, "Pure, White and Deadly: The Problem of Sugar" first published in 1972.
-With regard to a proposed tax on sugar-sweetened beverages, a study published in the British Medical Journal on 31 October 2013, postulated that a 20% tax on sugar-sweetened beverages would reduce obesity in the United Kingdom rates by about 1.3%, and concluded that taxing sugar-sweetened beverages was "a promising population measure to target population obesity, particularly among younger adults."

-Estimates of the revenue raised were reduced to £240 million per annum in 2019 and was actually £336m in 2019-2020.
-It helped to boost sales, rather than dampening performance, according to Britvic’s 2018 Soft Drinks Review.
-In April 2018 only 8.4% of the market was liable to the levy because drinks were reformulated.